‘Hereditary’ Actor Thinks He May Have PTSD Since Shooting The Horror Movie

 “It’s hard to describe eloquently, it’s just a feeling.
 I don’t think you can go through something like this and not have some sort of PTSD afterwards.”

-When asked by reporters what he thought made Hereditary so disturbing to not just himself, but to audiences, Alex Wolff stated in a way that he believes the amount of character development and slow burn like telling is what really sets audiences up to be disturbed.
-He says that even without the horror element, the film is a “moving tribute to familial conflicts” and with all things considered, Hereditary “seeps into people’s bones” as viewers watch the while family “disintegrates.”
+When asked by reporters what he thought made Hereditary so disturbing to not just himself, but to audiences, Alex Wolff stated in a way that he believes the amount of character development and slow-burn-like telling is what really sets audiences up to be disturbed.
+He says that even without the horror element, the film is a “moving tribute to familial conflicts” and with all things considered, Hereditary “seeps into people’s bones” as viewers watch while the family “disintegrates.”

 As for Wolff’s current state of mind since the movie creeped inside his psyche, he told Vice that he stays up at night, going into what he describes as “a habit of emotional masochism” which he seems to attribute to his form of method acting.
 He spoke on his performance, saying that he was “just in the moment” and kept himself “pretty raw and volatile” while playing the role of Peter.